Overview of Massachusetts Taxes

 How Your Massachusetts Paycheck Works

-One thing that’s not subject to change is FICA tax withholding.
-That’s the 6.2% for Social Security taxes and 1.45% for Medicare taxes that your employer withholds from your earnings every pay period.
-Your employer matches that contribution.
-Any earnings you make above $200,000 will be subject to a 0.9% Medicare surtax, not matched by your employer.
+One thing that doesn’t change, no matter where you live in the country, is FICA tax withholding.
+That’s the 6.2% for Social Security taxes and 1.45% for Medicare taxes that your employer withholds from every paycheck.
+Your employer also matches that contribution.
+Any earnings you make above $200,000 are subject to a 0.9% Medicare surtax, which is not matched by your employer.

-If you put money in a 401(k), a Health Savings Account (HSA) or a Flexible Spending Account (FSA), that money will be taken from your earnings before taxes are applied, lowering your taxable income and saving you money in the process.
-The same goes for the money you pay toward the premiums for employer-sponsored health, life and disability insurance.
+If you put money in a 401(k), a health savings account (HSA) or a flexible spending account (FSA), that money will be taken from your earnings before taxes are applied, lowering your taxable income and saving you money in the process.
+The same is often true for the money you pay toward the premiums for employer-sponsored health, life and disability insurance.